Daiki Sugioka

-Daiki Sugioka (杉岡 大暉, Sugioka Daiki) is a Japanese footballer who plays as a left back for Shonan Bellmare and the Japan national team.
+Daiki Sugioka (杉岡 大暉, Sugioka Daiki) is a Japanese footballer who plays as a left back for Kashiwa Reysol.
+He has also represented the Japan national team.

 Club career

 Shonan Bellmare

-Sugioka joined Shonan Bellmare in 2017 straight from Funabashi Municipal High School, aged 17 and took the number 29 shirt.
+Sugioka joined Shonan Bellmare in 2017 straight from Ichiritsu Funabashi High School, aged 17 and took the number 29 shirt.
 He was immediately involved in the first XI and was handed his J2 League debut by Cho Kwi-jae on 26 February 2017, a 1-0 win over Mito Hollyhock where Sugioka played the full 90 minutes.
 In his first home game, Sugioka scored his first professional goal in a 3-1 win over Thespakusatsu Gunma, after running past a number of defenders and scoring with a fine left-footed finish.
 Sugioka went on to make 37 appearances in his first full season – an integral part of the team that eventually won the league and gained promotion into the J1 League.

 Sugioka made his J1 League debut in a 2-1 win over V-Varen Nagasaki and played 30 league games in total, with Shonan Bellmare finishing in 13th position in their first season back in the top-flight.
 The unquestionable highlight of the season however lifting the 2018 J.League Cup after a 1-0 victory in the final against Yokohama F. Marinos.
 Sugioka scored the only goal of the game in the 36th minute, an incredible strike from outside of the box into the top corner.
 This was their first time lifting the trophy.

 Shonan couldn't carry their cup success of the 2018 season into the 2019 season and struggled throughout, getting knocked out at the group stages of the 2019 J.League Cup and finishing in 16th place in the league.
 Only a relegation playoff result against Tokushima Vortis saved them from being relegated.
 Sugioka made 34 appearances in all competitions, scoring two goals.
 He did appear for the first time in a continental competition, coming on as a second half substitute in Shonan's 4-0 defeat to Athletico Paranaense in the J.League Cup / Copa Sudamericana Championship.

 Kashima Antlers

 In January 2020, Sugioka signed for Kashima Antlers.
 Sugioka struggled to break into the team in his first season at the club, only making eight appearances in all competitions.
+The second season in Kashima was similar to the first, with teammate Katsuya Nagato often preferred at left-back.
+Sugioka did score his first goal for Kashima in a 2–2 J.League Cup draw with Sagan Tosu.

+Loan to Shonan Bellmare

+In August 2021, it was announced that Sugioka would be returning to Shonan Bellmare for the remainder of the season.
+He started eight J1 League games in the second half of the 2021 season, and in December it was announced his loan would be extended for the whole of the 2022 season.

+Sugioka was a key player in the 2022 season for Shonan, making 36 appearances across all competitions and earning himself another call-up to the national team.